DaviStories ... Once Upon A Time ...

 " The amp has a really nice "3D" sound to it.
 I've been re-wiring my studio so I've had the TB-8 out in my living room playing some 24bit beatle recordings and it's like hearing them for the first time!.
 Nice work! "

 Since it's introduction early in 2004, the TB-12 has really taken its place along side the other DaviSound preamps as one of our more popular units at a very attractive price!
+It continues to be a an even greater value since it's price has NOT increased since its introduction all those years back in spite of the continuing devaluation of the dollar!

 This endorsement for our TB-12, "DaviSecondSource" preamp ...